 What are the benefits of sweet potato?

 This root vegetable is highly nutritious, abundant, and inexpensive.
 Also, it stores well, so you can buy a lot of it for later use.
 This veggie is easy to cook and can be enjoyed in many ways.
-This soup recipe is just one of the many recipes that we have for it.
+This creamy sweet potato soup recipe is just one of the many recipes that we have for it.
 Not only is it versatile, but is also very healthy!

 The root vegetable contributes to a healthy digestive system, helps fight cancer, and promotes healthy vision and brain function.
 It is filling without the guilt!

-How do you make sweet potato soup?
+How to make sweet potato soup?